JochenFM/Milestone_2/README.md

 Automated and manual testing were conducted during this project.

 1. I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and the [W3C HTML Validator](https://validator.w3.org/) which returned "Congratulations!
-No Error Found"
+No Error Found" and
  "Document checking completed.
 No errors or warnings to show" respectively.